lelegod/dtu_mlops_group99/reports/README.md

 > Example:
 > *We used the following two services: Engine and Bucket.
 Engine is used for... and Bucket is used for...*
 >
+> Answer:

-> Answer:For this project we used the following services on GCP.
+For this project we used the following services on GCP.
 Cloud Build: It was used for automating the pipeline Artifact Registry: It was used to store our Docker Images.
 Cloud Storage (GCS):We used this to store our data files in buckets.
 Vertex AI (Custom Training): We used this service to train our models by provisioning a VM.
 This service provides the heavy-duty computing power.
 Cloud Run: We used this for deploying our frontend.
 Identity and Access Management (IAM): We used it to allocate permissions for our service accounts.

---- question 17 fill here ---

 ### Question 18 (akash)